taravittal/is310-coding-assignments/README.md

 # Minecraft Data CLI

-This script allows users to enter Minecraft block data through the terminal.
+This script allows users to manually enter Minecraft block data through the terminal!

-The program:
 - Displays example Minecraft block data using the Rich library
 - Prompts the user to enter new data
 - Prints the entered data back to the terminal

 ## How to run

-Activate the environment:
+Activate:

 source .venv/bin/activate